 The Milwaukee M12 Fuel 2553-20 is the best cordless impact driver that we've found in the land of 12-volt battery-powered tools.
-This impressive little driver essentially fits in your pocket, but not only is it compact — it's light, it's comfortable to hold, and it's easy to use.
-Our favorite thing about the M12 Fuel is that it kept up with, and in several instances outperformed, drivers with substantially more voltage and girth.
-On top of that, Milwaukee offers a fantastic array of tools built on the M12 Fuel platform, so you may only need to buy one battery and charger for a large team of tools.
+This impressive little driver essentially fits in your pocket.
+Not only is it compact, but it's also lightweight, easy to use, and comfortable to hold.
+Our favorite thing about the M12 Fuel is that it kept up with (and in several instances, outperformed) drivers with substantially more girth and voltage.
+To top it off, Milwaukee offers a fantastic array of tools built on the M12 Fuel platform, so you may only need to buy one battery and charger for a fleet.

 The M12 is not without its flaws.
-Despite its tiny, light size it's still very loud.
-Also, this model is far from the most affordable cordless impact driver that we've gotten our hands on.
-If you don't mind a tool that's a bit more cumbersome it might be worth it to get a cheaper model that, at the end of the day, performs similarly to this model except for the ability to squeeze into tight places.
+Despite its light weight and tiny size, it is still very loud.
+Also, this model is far from the most affordable cordless impact driver that we tested.
+If you don't mind a tool that's a little more cumbersome, it might be worth it to get a cheaper model that may not be able to squeeze into the tight spaces that this one can, but ultimately offers the same performance.

 Best Bang for the Buck

-In order to make the most accurate determination as to which cordless impact drivers are truly the best for which applications we researched the subtleties of their design, how they work, which features are gimmicks, and which ones are an absolute must-have.
-We then referenced thousands of user reviews and purchased all of the top models.
-To test them side-by-side we drove several hundred fasteners to exhaust the batteries and measure their speed, maxed out each driver's torque, measured the noise they produce, and then carefully inspected each one for any tiny detail that might set it apart or give it an advantage over the competition in any way.
-To complete the test we spent dozens of hours with them away from the lab working on projects ranging from fastening TV mounts to interior walls, to changing furnace air filters, to assisting with the construction of custom furniture.
+In order to make the most accurate assessments about which cordless impact drivers are truly the best for which applications, we researched the subtleties of their design, how they work, and found out which features are gimmicks vs. which ones are must-haves.
+To test them side-by-side, we drove several hundred fasteners to measure speed and exhaust the batteries.
+We maxed out each driver's torque, measured the noise they produce, and then carefully inspected each one for any tiny detail that might set it apart or give it an advantage over the competition.
+To complete the test, we spent dozens of hours with them away from the lab, working on projects ranging from changing furnace air filters, fastening TV mounts to interior walls, and assisting with custom furniture construction.

 Analysis and Test Results